 Before commencing, ensure that the user account that is logged in has an Operations Manager role.

-Use View Workflow Queues command from the Workflow Menu.
+Select a workflow and use View Queues command from the View Queue Menu.

 Print out the screen shots of the workflow queue details to demonstrate the data was displayed correctly